Azure/azure-sdk-for-java/sdk/search/azure-search-documents/README.md

 Once you have the values of the Azure Cognitive Search service [URL endpoint](https://docs.microsoft.com/en-us/azure/search/search-create-service-portal#get-a-key-and-url-endpoint) and [admin key](https://docs.microsoft.com/en-us/azure/search/search-security-api-keys) you can create the SearchClient:
-Note that you will need an admin key to index documents (query keys only work for queries).

 <!-- embedme ./src/samples/java/com/azure/search/documents/ReadmeSamples.java#L46-L50 -->
 ```Java